 And here’s a Pro’s tip: If you like a bit of spice, the peppercorns have been softened by being boiled and are nice to bite into along with the shrimp.

-What Shrimp To Use for the Shrimp Cocktail Recipe
+What Shrimp To Use

 I purchase frozen shrimp when it is on sale to keep in my freezer.
 We live close to a Fresh Thyme Market that has a sale on shrimp every month.
 (Fresh Thyme has 73 stores in 11 Midwest states).